mrchameleon/myresume/examples/source/ryanjohnson.md

 ### Profile {#profile}

-Passionate, career-focused, rails dev looking for mid to senior level position at a company where making great software is at the heart of the business.
+Passionate developer, technical handyman, and startup enthusiast.
+I'm looking for a challenging position at a forward thinking organization where making great software is at the heart of the business.

 ------

 ### Skills {#skills}

 * Ruby
-  : 3 years experience in building applications in Ruby/Rails.
+  : 4 of years experience building applications in Ruby/Rails

 * Design / UX
-  : Building clean, responsive, usable interfaces in HTML, CSS, and JS.
+  : Building clean, responsive, and usable interfaces in HTML, CSS, and JS.

 * Security
   : Experienced in infrastructure and security as well as development.